<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.frugalcooking.com/?p=254</guid>

-<description><![CDATA[A few tablespoons of beans added into the sauce rewarded me with exactly what I was looking for- a rich, creamy sauce without adding fat or starch. ]]></description>
+<description><![CDATA[<p>A few tablespoons of beans added into the sauce rewarded me with exactly what I was looking for- a rich, creamy sauce without adding fat or starch. </p>

-<content:encoded><![CDATA[<p>Beans are awesome!
-They are so healthy, inexpensive, versatile and there are so many varieties.
-I&#8217;m sure I&#8217;ve not even tried half of them.
-I&#8217;m sure plenty of other people have figured this out, but I just realized how great beans are as a thickener for sauces, soups and stews.
-Regardless, it&#8217;s worth repeating.</p>
+<p>Beans are awesome!&nbsp; They are so healthy, inexpensive, versatile and there are so many varieties.&nbsp; I&#8217;m sure I&#8217;ve not even tried half of them.&nbsp; I&#8217;m sure plenty of other people know this, but I recently realized how easy using beans to thicken soup, sauce and stew can be.&nbsp; Regardless, it&#8217;s worth repeating.</p>

-<p>I came up with this idea while I was making a recipe of pork chops and pan sauce with vegetables.
-I sometimes make a vegetable ragout using white beans and the sauce never needs any additional thickening.
-The beans add this lucious thickness that makes the sauce come together perfectly.
-For the pork chop recipe I didn&#8217;t want any beans in the sauce but still wanted the same silky texture as the ragout.
-I always keep cans of refried beans around so figured that might work.</p>
+<p>I came up with the idea to thicken soup using beans while I was making a recipe of pork chops and pan sauce.&nbsp; I sometimes make a vegetable ragout using white beans and the sauce never needs any additional thickening.&nbsp; The beans add a luscious thickness that makes the sauce come together perfectly.&nbsp; For the pork chop recipe I didn&#8217;t want any beans in the sauce.
+But I still wanted the same silky texture as the ragout.&nbsp; I always keep cans of refried beans around so figured that might work.</p>

-<p>Refried beans do have some whole beans in them so I smashed them with a spoon until they were nearly completely smooth.
-A few tablespoons of beans added into the sauce rewarded me with exactly what I was looking for- a rich, creamy sauce without adding fat or starch.
-I did need to cook the sauce a few minutes for the beans to fully incorporate into the sauce.</p>
+<p>Refried beans do have some whole beans in them so I smashed them with a spoon until they were nearly completely smooth.&nbsp; A few tablespoons of beans added into the sauce rewarded me.
+I got exactly what I was looking for- a rich, creamy sauce without adding fat or starch.&nbsp; I did need to cook the sauce a few minutes for the beans to fully incorporate into the sauce.</p>

-<p>In addition to adding a silky texture to a sauce or stew, beans add welcome fiber that is lacking in nearly everyone&#8217;s diet.
-Fiber helps keep your insides moving and is shown to reduce cholesterol.
-Some people complain of gas caused by beans, but that only happens with people that don&#8217;t get enough fiber already.
-If you eat beans regularly, the gas problems will go away and you&#8217;ll be left with a very well-functioning gastro-intestinal tract.</p>
+<p>In addition to adding a silky texture to a sauce or stew, beans add welcome fiber that is lacking in nearly everyone&#8217;s diet.&nbsp; Fiber helps keep your insides moving and reduces cholesterol.&nbsp; Some people complain of gas caused by beans, but that only happens with people that don&#8217;t get enough fiber already.&nbsp; If you eat beans regularly, the gas problems will go away and you&#8217;ll have a very well-functioning gastrointestinal tract.</p>

-<p>As I&#8217;m typing this, it occurred to me that I might be able to grind dry beans to use as an instant thickener similar to Wondra flour.
-I&#8217;ll definitely try this in the future and post about the experience.</p>
+<p>As I type this, it occurred to me that I can grind dry beans as an instant thickener similar to Wondra flour.&nbsp; I&#8217;ll definitely try this in the future and post about the experience.</p>

 ]]></content:encoded>